ccasin/agadmator-index/README.md

 I wrote this software to answer a question I had.
 It was meant to be run once.
 It's neither efficient nor well-written.
-I intentionally stuck to high-level data structures and functional programming idioms because I was curious how the performance would be.
-The answer: not good, but good enough to get the answer.
-Which maybe is surprising, considering it builds a transposition table of every position encountered in the history of recorded chess.
+I intentionally stuck to high-level data structures and functional programming idioms because I was optimizing for development time and I was curious how the performance would be.
+The answer: not great, but good enough to get the answer.
+Which maybe is surprising, considering it builds a transposition table of every position encountered in the recorded history of chess.

 ## Building